slatedocs/slate/source/includes/v4/_events.md

 - max (integer), maximum number of seats to book
 - booked (integer), number of seats already booked
 - available (integer), number of seats still available to book
+- max_per_registration (integer or null), if not null, number of seats max allowed to book per order

 ### Location